 Can the energy now spreading through the West, fear, hate and prejudice, be turned around, instilled with reason, and redirected toward what many have long desired, a world without borders, without races and nations, where human life and human dreams have value and where such discussions aren’t simply part of empty speeches?

 Gordon Duff is a Marine combat veteran of the Vietnam War that has worked on veterans and POW issues for decades and consulted with governments challenged by security issues.
 He’s a senior editor and chairman of the board of Veterans Today, especially for the online magazine “New Eastern Outlook.”

-Posted by Gordon Duff, Senior Editor on February 5, 2017, With 2629 Reads Filed under WarZone.
+Posted by Gordon Duff, Senior Editor on February 5, 2017, With 2692 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.